You hear it all the time — don’t forget to stretch!

 There you have it, a complete stretching routine for after your next run.

-Now, for your pre-run warm up stretching routine, check out this next guide:
+Now, for your pre-run warm-up stretching routine, check out the following guide:

 My running group and probably a few others don’t have the facilities to do stretching lying on the floor, many meet at car parks or other outdoor places.
 Can you not suggest alternatives which don’t require runners to lay on the floor?